auanasgheps/snapraid-aio-script/README.md

    - When you see  `""` or `''` in some options, do not remove these characters but just fill in your data.
    - If you want to spindown your disks, you need to install [hd-idle](https://github.com/adelolmo/hd-idle)
 6. Schedule the script execution.
    - I recommend running the script daily.

+**TIP**: You can create multiple schedules if you want to use a different config file for a specific need.
+Just append the config file path after the script, like `snapraid-aio-script.sh /home/alternate_config.sh`

 It is tested on OMV6, but will work on other distros.
 In such case you may have to change the mail binary or SnapRAID location.